EIGHTH GRADE

 Grade 8 Advanced Spanish

 Grade 8 Advanced Spanish builds upon the concepts introduced in the previous year, with a primary focus on enhancing oral communication skills.
 Instruction is exclusively conducted in the target language, requiring students to communicate solely in Spanish, including during interactions with their peers.
-Two novels, Libertad and La Guerra Sucia, are introduced to students, and each class incorporates new vocabulary themes and grammar concepts, encompassing reading and listening comprehension activities, as well as speaking and writing exercises.
+Three novels are introduced to students, and each class incorporates new vocabulary themes and grammar concepts, encompassing reading and listening comprehension activities, as well as speaking and writing exercises.
 The curriculum also features multimedia cultural presentations and interactive activities designed to reinforce vocabulary and grammar learning.
 Key learning objectives included direct and indirect object pronouns, differentiation between por and para, a review of regular and irregular preterit tense verbs, and the acquisition of vocabulary relevant to traveling in Spanish-speaking communities.
 As the second semester progresses, the primary learning objectives shift to reflexive verbs and a comprehensive review in preparation for high school placement tests.

 Grade 8 Mandarin

 In eighth grade, in Mandarin, students continue to develop a solid foundation in all essential areas of Mandarin language learning that includes an increasing knowledge of tones, character strokes, radical parts, and the structure of Chinese characters.
-Students engage in conversations using various sentence structures to express themselves with greater confidence, and they enhance their comprehension skills by reading various articles and texts and learning about Chinese idioms.
+Students engage in conversations using various sentence structures to express themselves with greater confidence, and they enhance their comprehension skills by reading various articles and texts.
+At this level, students begin learning to write in paragraphs.
 Students also build their understanding of cultural topics while developing their presentational skills through a presentation project.
-Throughout their years of learning Mandarin at Redwood Day, students acquire the skills to prepare them for an advanced or intermediate level of high school Mandarin.
+Throughout their years of learning Mandarin at Redwood Day, students acquire the skills to prepare them for an intermediate level high school Mandarin course.

 Approaches to Teaching and Learning in World Languages